Tactics of a Narcissistic Personality Disordered Mother

-These three maneuvers were nearly always effective tools used to manipulate the "flying monkeys," too.
-Flying monkeys is a term taken from the Wizard of Oz and used to describe the often times willfully ignorant or easily deceived friends and family the NPD mother manipulates into also harming the true victim.
-It is abuse by proxy that results from ignorance of the truth or lack of character to stand up for the truth.
-Whether it is directly or indirectly, physically or emotionally, etc., an NPD will use flying monkeys to do their dirty work.
+Gaslighting, forgive and forget, gossiping smear campaigns, and playing the victim while vilifying the true victim, are prevalent maneuvers of the narcissistic mother that will be discussed.
+These tactics were nearly always effective tools used to manipulate the "flying monkeys," too.
+Flying monkeys is a term taken from The Wizard of Oz and used to describe the often times willfully ignorant, easily deceived or intentionally abusive friends and family the narcissistic personality disordered mother manipulates into also harming the true victim.
+It is abuse by proxy that results from ignorance of the truth, lack of character to stand up for the truth or intentionally targeting a family member.
+Whether it is directly or indirectly, physically or emotionally, etc., narcissists use flying monkeys to do their dirty work.

-Even though my malignant narcissist mother is deceased, the flying monkeys continue to carry out my narcissistic personality disordered mother's pretend world.
+Even though my narcissistic mother is deceased, the flying monkeys continue to carry out her pretend world.
 They do not appreciate when the scapegoat refuses to play along.
 However, the pretend world of the narcissist, the rabbit hole, is intolerable.
 It is about like standing on the lawn with someone who has their sunglasses on at high noon on a sunny day.
 They not only insist it is dark outside and those are not sunglasses, but that you agree with them that it is dark outside and those are not sunglasses.
-If you refuse to or state the obvious, you are clearly a troublemaker.
+If you refuse to play pretend or state the obvious, then you are accused of being a troublemaker or crazy.
 Now imagine growing up in the rabbit hole as the narcissistic personality disordered mother's scapegoat.

 While searching for the jewels in the attic, where he believes the jewels are hidden, he uses a gas light.
 When he uses that gas light it causes the other gas lights to dim.
 When his wife notices the dimming, he tells her she is imagining things.
 He moves things and when she can not find them he gives responses designed to cause her to doubt her perception of reality.
 Then, if that was not enough, he gets the housemaid to join in.
 So no one validates his wife's perceptions, which are 100% accurate by the way.
 I do not want to ruin the movie for you, but you get the point.

 In the movie, he intentionally moved her brooch then pretended he had not when she was looking for it.
 We would likely say something like, "I could swear I put that in my purse!"
-Once or twice may not do great damage, but over a period of time you begin to doubt your memory.
-This is also a variation of the gaslighting the Manson family allegedly used breaking into a home, not stealing anything, just rearranging a few things enough to cause distress.
-(Wikipedia) It is the intentional infliction of psychological torture.
+Soon you begin to doubt your memory.
+This is also a variation of the gaslighting the Manson family used breaking into a home, not stealing anything, just rearranging a few things enough to cause distress.
+It is the intentional infliction of emotional distress.

-You can not comfort yourself with the idea that perhaps it was just a petty thief who has violated your home because nothing is actually missing.
+You can not comfort yourself with the idea that perhaps it was just a petty thief who violated your home because nothing is actually missing.
 Your personal belongings have just been moved.
 Do you doubt your own recollection of how you left things?
-Do you conclude there has been something more sinister and directed personally at you, than a burglar in your home by thieves just wanting fast cash?
-It can be very disturbing.
-In dealing with a malignant narcissist, just realizing what is going on, that it is NOT you and being able to put a name on it can help you keep your sanity!
+Do you conclude it is something more sinister and directed personally at you, than thieves just wanting fast cash?
+It would be very disturbing.
+In dealing with a gaslighting narcissist, just realizing what is going on, that it is not you and being able to put a name on it can help you keep your sanity!

 The Narcissist's Forgive and ForgetIn my experience some sick people love to try to beat you half to death with the Bible.
-Of course, it's usually some biblical text taken out of context being used as a pretext.
-That's what cults do and in my opinion a family led by a malignant narcissist parent is a little cult family.
+Of course, it's usually redefined terms and biblical text taken out of context being used as a pretext.
+That's what cults do and in my opinion a family led by a narcissistic personality disordered parent is a little cult family.
 So, I guess it should not be any big surprise.
 Forgive and forget must be one of the all time favorites for abusive family members and those who enable them, so I would like to address it.

-"Forget" does nothing but play into the denial and the rest of the pretend world of the malignant narcissist.
+"Forget" does nothing but play into the denial and the rest of the pretend world of the manipulative narcissist.
 Abusers often gaslight, (see Gaslighting) and those who do especially like to reinforce this belief because it fits right in with them pretending the abuse did not happen.
-There is no mention of repentance on the abuser's part, but the focus is on your requirement to "forgive and forget."
-This is a deadly trap in my opinion and one I fell into for several years as a very young adult.
+There is no mention of repentance on the narcissist's part, but the focus is on your requirement to "forgive and forget."
+This is a deadly trap in my opinion and one my narcissistic mother had me in for several years as a very young adult.
 Besides allowing abuse God never intended for us to endure, it can also lead to enormous anger toward God.

 Do not make the mistake of believing there is empathy or remorse in there somewhere, there is not.
 See the following on my lessons learned if you are waiting for an apology or dealing with a terminally ill narcissistic personality disordered parent:

-- The Death of a Narcissistic Personality Disordered Mother
+The Terminal Illness and Death of a Narcissistic Personality Disordered Mother

 Do you "forgive and forget?"
 Poll

-Narcissistic Personality Disordered Mother's Triangulation: Prolific GossipIdeally, if someone has a problem with another person, they go directly to that person to discuss it.
+The Narcissistic Mother's Smear CampaignsIdeally, if someone has a problem with another person, they go directly to that person to discuss it.
 However, that's just often not the case in a dysfunctional family.
 Some people do this without bad intentions because they have not recognized the habit or if they believe the person will become angry or violent if they communicate directly.
-However, this can be a favorite of a malignant narcissist that can get you in deep before you even realize what is happening.
+However, this can be a favorite of manipulative narcissistic mother that can get you in deep before you even realize what is happening.